martinapugliese/askademic/README.md

 ### Examples

-Open the toggles for some screenshots of what you get as
+Open the toggles for some screenshots of what you get

 <details>
 <summary>When you ask for a summary of latest papers</summary>